Portal – No Escape: Production

 In an interview with the Los Angeles Times, Trachtenberg said that the film was produced on a few thousand dollars.
 Additionally, according to Trachtenberg's tweets on Twitter, the film wrapped up production in early 2010; it took an additional year and a half to complete post-production.

 Reception

+The short premiered July 22, 2011 at San Diego Comic-Con, at the end of a live podcast for The Totally Rad Show.
 The film was well received upon its release.
 On its first day, the video had reached 800,000 views.
 The video was later featured on VentureBeat's "Top 10 Best Gaming Videos of 2011" list.
 The film was so well received that New Line Cinema initially approached Trachtenberg to direct the film adaptation of Y: The Last Man.
 Trachtenberg also states that Bad Robot has become interested in him since the release of Portal: No Escape, but had been pitching other ideas along with his other film work; when Bad Robot presented him with the opportunity to direct 10 Cloverfield Lane, he saw similarities between it and Portal: No Escape, particularly on the opening featuring a woman in captivity with no idea how she got there, and was attracted to the project.